I believe it is decidedly unoriginal to say that something

 the wake of the tragic loss of her baby, even if her child only ever existed in

-arrival of our Lord.
-In this, I am confident there will come a time when our
+In all this, I am confident there will come a time when our

-damn-ed creation will breathe anew, when Mary’s pain will be replaced with joy
+damn-ed creation will breathe anew.
+There will come a time when Mary’s pain will be replaced with joy

-and everlasting love, when the tears of loss she shed will be forgotten for He
+and everlasting love.
+There will come a time when the tears of loss will be forgotten, for He

 crying or pain.